clintonboys/clintonboys.github.io/now/index.md

 This page contains a quick overview of what I'm doing right now.
 I try to update it every couple of months.

-Last updated: April 9, 2021.
+Last updated: October 2, 2021.
 You can see the full history of this page [here](https://github.com/clintonboys/clintonboys.github.io/commits/master/now/index.md).

 ---

 ### Work

 I've been working at [Via](http://ridewithvia.com) since August 2018.
-I'm leading a team of data scientists and algorithm engineers building tools to solve supply planning problems.
+I'm leading a team of data scientists and algorithm engineers building tools to solve supply optimization problems.

 ### Digital garden

-I have become very interested in the idea of [digital gardens](https://maggieappleton.com/garden-history) in the last year or so and have created my own [here](http://mtsolitary.com).
-It is supposed to be a much less polished place to share my notes and thoughts, a small public-facing slice of my much larger [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).

-There is a growing community online of people building these carefully tended online spaces and I find the idea inspiring.
-I've tied it in very nicely with my recent delve into the emacs / org-mode / org-roam rabbithole.
+My [digital garden](https://mtsolitary.com) is growing slowly but surely and I'm really enjoying it, it has grown into something I'm quite proud of.

+### Haskell

+I started working on a Haskell implementation of the Lox language in Robert Nystrom's [Crafting Interpreters](https://craftinginterpreters.com) book.
+This scratches two itches at once: learning Haskell, which is something I've always wanted to do but never really found time or an excuse for, and also building a much deeper understanding of how programming languages are built and function.

 ### Life

-- Watching in real time as a tiny human learns how to walk and speak.
-- Back riding my bike after a while and really enjoying it.
-- Got the new M1 MacBook Air.
-The most significant upgrade in using a computer since the first time I had an SSD drive.
+- Spending lots of time drawing with my son.
+- The weather is finally reasonable again here so we're spending a lot of time outside in the park.
+- Working on my record collection.

 #### Books

-- *Infinite Jest* by David Foster Wallace (doing my best on my second attempt).
+- *The Amazing Adventures of Kavalier and Clay* by Michael Chabon.
+- *How to Do Nothing* by Jenny Odell.

 #### Music

-- *Mwng* by Super Furry Animals.
-- *Atlantic* by The Weather Report.
+- *Time (The Revelator)* by Gillian Welch
-- *They Want My Soul* by Spoon.
+- *Laura Stevenson* by Laura Stevenson
+- *New Long Leg* by Dry Cleaning